Lucia Joyce: Mental illness and later life

 Lucia Joyce returned to stay with Maria Jolas, the wife of transition editor Eugene Jolas, in Neuilly-sur-Seine.
 After three weeks, her condition worsened and she was taken away in a straitjacket to the Maison de Santé Velpeau in Vésinet.
 Considered a danger to both staff and inmates, she was left in isolation.
 Two months later, she entered the maison de santé of François Achille Delmas at Ivry-sur-Seine.

-In 1951, Joyce was again transferred to St Andrew's Hospital.
+In 1951, Joyce was transferred back to St Andrew's Hospital.
 Over the years, she received visits from Beckett, Sylvia Beach, Frank Budgen, Maria Jolas, and Harriet Shaw Weaver who acted as her guardian.

 In 1962, Beckett donated his share of the royalties from his 1929 contributory essay on Finnegans Wake in Our Exagmination Round His Factification for Incamination of Work in Progress to help pay for her confinement at St Andrew's.

-In 1982, Lucia Joyce had a stroke and died on 12 December of that year.
+In 1982, Lucia Joyce had a stroke and died on 12 December.
 She is buried in Kingsthorpe Cemetery.

-Each year on Bloomsday (16 June) extracts from James Joyce's Ulysses and other readings related to his life and works are read at Lucia Anna Joyce's graveside.
+Each year on Bloomsday (16 June), extracts from James Joyce's Ulysses and other readings related to his life and works are read at Lucia Anna Joyce's graveside.
 In 2018 on Bloomsday, Letters to Lucia, a play written by Richard Rose and James Vollmar in which characters from Lucia's life, including Samuel Beckett, Kathleen Neel, Nora Barnacle/Joyce and Joyce himself appear, was performed by the Triskellion Irish Theatre Company at the graveside.